Yashaswini0110/PDD/report.md

 - **English Only**: No multilingual support; contracts in Hindi or other Indian languages are not supported
 - **Basic UI**: Frontend is functional but could benefit from richer UX, better mobile responsiveness, and more interactive visualizations
 - **No PDF Export**: Users cannot export analysis results as PDF reports (only JSON data available)
-- **Ephemeral Storage**: Uploaded files and embeddings are stored locally and lost on container restart; Cloud Storage integration would provide persistence
+- **Ephemeral Storage**: Uploaded files and embeddings are stored locally (`storage/uploads/`, `embeddings/`) and lost on container restart; persistent cloud storage integration would provide better durability
 - **Limited Legal KB**: Knowledge base has basic rules; expanding with more India-specific regulations (RERA, consumer protection laws) would improve accuracy
 - **No Multi-Document Support**: Users can only analyze one document at a time; batch processing or comparison features would be valuable